Pickering Zoning By-law Review

 Will there be an in-person Open House?

-Johnnie asked about 1 year ago
+Johnnie asked almost 2 years ago

 Hi Johnnie, a Public Open House will take place on January 26, 2023 from 2pm - 5pm & 6pm - 8pm.
 We will be located at: Chestnut Hill Developments Recreation Complex [East Salon] 1867 Valley Farm Road, Pickering.